 After missing 44 regular-season games because of his surgically repaired left ankle and another six games due to back spasms last season Bogut has been moving without a hitch.
 He looks more and more like the player who averaged a double-double for three straight seasons 2008-11 and was an All-NBA selection in 2010.

-"He's looking very good and you can tell ...
+"He's looking very good and you can tell by the smile on my face" Jackson ...